Broadstairs is a town on the eastern most tip of Kent, boasting seven sandy beaches, a vast amount of history and a

 There are parking meters on some roads in Broadstairs close to the town centre and promenade.
 Follow this link for details and charges: thanet.gov.uk/

 The drop off point for coaches visiting the town is on Victoria Parade, opposite Lillyputt Mini-Golf.

 Coach Parking in Vere Road Car park is available all year and the parking area is separate from the parking area for cars.

 Seasonal coach parking is also available at Joss Bay.

 Details of charges can be found by following this link: Coach and HGV Parking

 We actively encourage our members to do their bit for the environment.

 The Chamber, wherever possible, issues its communications electronically thus reducing paper.
 We encourage all our members to recycle.

 See where you can recycle in Broadstairs and St. Peter's on the Thanet District Council website.

-The 2021 edition of the Town Trail is now out and, for the fourth year, has been produced by the Chamber.
+The 2022 edition of the Town Trail is now out and, for the fifth year, has been produced by the Chamber.
 This is a fascinating walk that takes you to a number of historic and interesting places, and gives you information on the history of the town.
 We are very grateful to our members who have supported this by taking advertising space.